The session proposal submission site is closed. The deadline to submit a session proposal was 16, April 2014.

 Proposal Review Process

 The Fall Meeting Program Committee will review all session proposals in early May.
 The evaluation process may include decisions to merge several proposals, to ensure ample interest in each session, and to avoid duplicate sessions on similar topics.
-Conveners will receive an e-mail regarding the acceptance of their proposal by 12 June 2012.
+The Program Committee will notify conveners if sessions need to be merged or descriptions revised.
+Conveners will receive an e-mail regarding the acceptance of their proposal in early June 2014.

 During abstract submission, conveners should promote their session to potential authors and monitor the abstracts being submitted to their session.
 An online Abstract Viewer will be available during this time.
 During the scheduling phase, abstracts can no longer be viewed until the program is finalized.

-If approved, at least one of the conveners must be available during the week of 13 August 2012 when the Program Committee will notify conveners of the number of oral and/or poster sessions they will receive, based on the total number of accepted abstracts submitted.
+If approved, at least one of the conveners must be available early September when the Program Committee will notify conveners of the number of oral and/or poster sessions they will receive, based on the total number of accepted abstracts submitted.
 The Program Committee may also require some sessions to merge at this time.
-The convener(s) will have from 24 August until 31 August to organize the abstracts submitted to their session by assigning the presentation order and durations, if an oral session is allotted.
-This must be done in the online abstract software prior to the Program Committee scheduling meeting which begins on 5 September.
+The convener(s) will have from late August to early September to organize the abstracts submitted to their session by assigning the presentation order and durations, if an oral session is allotted.
+This must be done in the online abstract software prior to the Program Committee scheduling meeting which begins early September.
 The conveners will no longer have access to their sessions after the scheduling meeting begins.
 During the scheduling meeting, the Program Committee will assign days, times, and meeting rooms for each session.

 Outstanding Student Paper Awards (OSPA) Liaison